What is Section 508?

 Is Section 508 compliance your job?

-What documents fall under Section 508?
+Which documents fall under Section 508?

 There are a number of ways to test your company’s 508 compliance, but they are not all equally effective and compliance is your responsibility.
 You could try to perform the test internally, but we strongly advise against this method.
 Alternatively, you could purchase a 508 compliance testing tool online.
 Testing software will scan and evaluate your website and all online content and provide you with recommendations to fix accessibility issues, but this method is not 100% reliable and often the content can become altered making the document less effective.
 This method is more reliable than an internal scan, but there are no guarantees that the content is in the proper reading order and is complete.